DaniiBlack/tictactoe/README.md

 - Remember to ensure the looser has to do some unfavourable chores.
 Keep the stakes high for maximum enjoyment.

 ### The approach?
 Read on:
-#### The secret to being a kick-ass babyCoder, is accepting the fact that sometimes your code is just a collage of hacks and tips picked up whilst stumbling along the good way.
+#### The secret to being a **kick-ass** babyCoder, is accepting the fact that sometimes your code is just a collage of hacks and tips picked up whilst stumbling along the good way.
+___Technology used___
+- Macbook Pro
+- Dell Monitor
+- LogiTech MX Master mouse
+- Apple keyboard
+1. HTML
+2. Javascript
+3. DOM manipulation
+4. Markdown
+4. Some sprinkles of CSS
+5. Git and GitHub

 ___The Challenges:___
 1. Getting the styling to resize so that the game could be played on a phone (without using Bootstrap)
 2. Refining the logic in the javascript in order to try and keep the code short and succinct